Kanishka Misra

 Other things:

-• I am also the author of minicons, a python package that facilitates large scale behavioral analyses of transformer language models.
+• I am the author of minicons, a python library that facilitates large scale behavioral analyses of transformer language models.

 • In summer of 2022, I hosted a two part discussion group on Neural Nets for Cognition @ CogSci 2022